wojciechkryg/smiley/README.md

 >
 > &mdash; William James

 If you feel that you are not able to smile right now, just force yourself to smile!
 Just as if you were already satisfied.
+It will make you happier.
 Happiness depends only on ourselves.
 People are as happy as they think they are.
 It is worth to have a habit of smiling.

 > There is nothing either good or bad, but thinking makes it so.
 >